-It started at 8, when my mom gave me her old Instamatic and I began a series of increasingly elaborate shots of my Star Wars figures.
+It started at 8, when my mom gave me her old Kodak Instamatic and I began a series of ridiculously elaborate shots of my Star Wars figures.
 A decade after shooting Chewbacca dangling from dental floss over Darth and his stormtroopers, I wound up in the only place in America where this behavior is considered normal.
 Film school.
-A short was well received at festivals and I found myself directing second units (sunsets and cars) for B-movie king Roger Corman.
+A short was well received at festivals and I soon found myself directing second units (sunsets and cars) for B-movie king Roger Corman.